 I really love printmaking.
 Its like a mystery and youre trying to figure out how to rein it in.
 Kiki Smith

-BIO Jamie Bilgo Bruchman is a mixed-media artist and printmaker.
-The daughter of a horticulturist and an auto mechanic, her fascination with plants and making things by hand began at an early age.
-Jamie earned her BFA from the University of Wisconsin-Milwaukee, and also studied abroad in Peru and Italy.
-She has exhibited throughout the Milwaukee area for over 10 years.
-Jamie completed her 2-year Artist in Residence program at RedLine Milwaukee in 2016, and currently maintains a studio practice as an alumni.
+BIO Jamie Bilgo Bruchman is a mixed media artist & printmaker.
+Jamie earned her BFA from the University of Wisconsin-Milwaukee, and studied abroad in Peru and Italy.
+She has exhibited throughout the Milwaukee area for over 10 years and completed her 2-year Artist in Residence program at RedLine Milwaukee in 2016.

 As part of her passion for creating community, Jamie organized & curated the first official SWAN Day MKE exhibition in March 2016 (Support Women Artists Now Day) at RedLine Milwaukee.
-She also serves as the Urban Ecology Center - Menomonee Valley Art Committee Chair, was a teaching artist for Milwaukee Art Museums Art Express teen mural program and has been part of various public printmaking workshops.
-Jamie has also been a part of community exhibits at Walkers Point Center for the Arts, has exhibited at the Urban Ecology Center, MOWA, John Michael Kohler Arts Center and was the 414 Artist Feature at MAM After Dark.
+The third evolution of SWAN Day MKE will be held this year on March 24 at the Urban Ecology Center Menomonee Valley, where she serves as the Art Committee Chair.
+Jamie has also been a part of community exhibits & workshops at RedLine Milwaukee, Walkers Point Center for the Arts, MOWA, John Michael Kohler Arts Center and was the 414 Artist Feature at MAM After Dark.